Geethen/geeforec.github.io/content/post/practical-5.md

 2. Manipulate a dataset.
 3. Plot a time-series over multiple regions.
 4. Create a table and export data as a csv.
-5. Export a video of forest change
+5. Export a video of forest change using Landsat 8

-In this practical we will be using the Hansen forest loss dataset to look at forest loss over time over a Protected Area and a neighbouring region outside of these Protected Areas.
+In this practical we will be using the Hansen forest loss dataset to look at forest loss over time over a Protected Area and a neighbouring region outside of the Protected Area.

 **Importing data**

 We will start by loading in the World Database on Protected Areas and filtering the database by selecting specific protected area by its name.
 To find other protected areas, you can add the full FeatureCollection to the map and use the inspector tool to find their name.

 ```js
 var WDPA = ee.FeatureCollection("WCMC/WDPA/current/polygons");